 What is a Series LLC?

-A Series LLC in Utah is a unique form of a Limited Liability Company that isn’t available in most states that allow for the creation of multiple “series” or divisions under the umbrella of a single LLC.
-Each series operates independently with its own assets, liabilities, and members, acting almost like a separate entity, but within the structure of one main LLC.
-This setup is particularly beneficial for businesses that manage multiple properties or projects and wish to keep the liabilities of each distinct from the others.
+A Series LLC in Utah is a unique form of Limited Liability Company that isn’t available in most states.
+It allows for the creation of multiple “series” or divisions under the umbrella of a single LLC.
+Each series operates independently with its own assets, liabilities, and members, acting almost like a separate entity but within the structure of one main LLC.
+This setup is particularly beneficial for businesses that manage multiple properties or projects and wish to keep each of their liabilities distinct from the others.

 Related: What is a Series LLC?